-Super Easy Backpacking Lunch Ideas
+Super Easy No Cook Backpacking Lunch Ideas

-1) One of the easiest backpacking lunches out there is simply a cheese stick, or small block of cheese; a meat stick or beef jerky; nuts; and crackers or pretzels with plenty of water and electrolytes.
+1) One of the easiest backpacking lunches out there is simply a cheese stick or small block of cheese; a meat stick or beef jerky; nuts; and crackers or pretzels with plenty of water and electrolytes.
 Not only does this pack well and last several days on the trail, but these are things that you would find in any grocery store, so are readily available for resupply on long-distance hikes.

 This post may contain affiliate links for your convenience, see my full disclosure for more info.

 2) For something sweet, you could bring tortillas or wraps of your choice with peanut butter and honey or even Nutella.
-Add in some munchies like banana chips, nuts or granola and call it a lunch.
+Add in some munchies like banana chips, nuts, or granola and call it a lunch.

 3) For something more savory, try a wrap stuffed with a packet of tuna salad, or any other tuna/salmon/chicken packet you like.
 Add in some hot sauce for a kick or some olive oil for an extra energy boost.

 4) Uncrustables actually make for pretty sweet and easy backpacking lunches.
 Pack them from frozen and enjoy either the first or second day of your trip.
+If you’re long-distance hiking, split a box with a friend on the trail.

 Dried fruit also makes a great addition to any backpacking lunch, or you could even sneak in a fresh apple or two if you wanted to have them early on in your trip, especially with a Justin’s nut butter packet.

-Fancy, Yet Delicious Backpacking Lunch Ideas
+Fancy, Yet Delicious Backpacking Lunch Recipes

-8) Make some trail burritos with your favorite tortillas, refried beans, cheese and a packet of Tuna Creations with Rice and Beans in hot sauce.
+8) Make some trail burritos with your favorite tortillas, refried beans, cheese, and a packet of Tuna Creations with Rice and Beans in hot sauce.
 Pack dehydrated refried beans for a lightweight, backpacker-friendly option.

-10) You could make a (cold) pita pizza or wrap with cheese and pepperoni.
-Mozzarella cheese won’t last terribly long on trail, but if you wanted to pack some to make this the first day or two, that would be great!
+10) You could make a (cold) pita pizza or tortilla with cheese and pepperoni.
+Mozzarella cheese won’t last terribly long on the trail, but if you wanted to pack some to make this the first day or two, that would be great!
 You could even dehydrate some of your favorite red sauce to mix with some water and add to this pizza wrap.

 Extra Backpacking Meal Planning Tips

 You generally want to aim for packing ~1.5 pounds of food per person per day and at least 2,000 calories per day.
-Probably closer to 4,000 calories per day (or more!) for long distance trips or harder, longer mile days.
+Probably closer to 4,000 calories per day (or more!) for long-distance trips or harder, longer mile days.

 My kitchen scale is my best friend when packing food for backpacking trips and helps keep the weight of my food bag in check.